BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Vault 15 computer won't reveal Vault 13 location
 - Lou (owner of Malamute salon in Redding) won't reveal San Francisco location

+#### Oxygen tank protects from radon in Broken Hills mine
+Any character having the tank in his inventory won't be damaged by poison gas.

+#### No close range penalty for scoped weapons
+You aren't forced to use the scope in close range, are you?
+Affects only one weapon currently, Scoped Hunting Rifle.

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It should be **compatible with any other mod** provided that "fo2tweaks" is installed **last**.
 It patches files instead of overwriting them.